Wedding Budget Planner: A Comprehensive Planning Guide (2025)

-Right then, let's talk wedding budget calculators for 2025 - and trust me, they're proper useful these days.
-Speaking as someone who's helped countless Midlands couples sort their big day finances, these digital tools are exactly what you need to keep everything ship-shape.
+Right then, let's talk wedding budget calculators for 2025 - and trust me, they're properly useful these days.
+Speaking as someone who has helped countless Midlands couples sort out their big day finances, these digital tools are exactly what you need to keep everything ship-shape.

 The numbers don't lie - you're typically looking at 40-50% of your budget going on venue and reception (and yes, that includes those lovely barn conversions we've got dotted around Leicestershire), 30-40% for feeding everyone and keeping them entertained, and 20-25% for your wedding party bits and bobs.

 The clever bit is the contingency planning feature.
 Because let's be honest, there's always something that crops up - whether it's extra chairs needed or your auntie's sudden dietary requirements.
-These tools factor in that wiggle room you'll need, plus they adjust for what things actually cost in different parts of the country.
+These tools factor in the wiggle room you'll need, plus they adjust for the actual costs of things in different parts of the country.

 It's a proper streamlined, stress-free process - no fancy faff, just practical tools that work on your phone or laptop.
 And before you ask, yes, you can customise everything to match what you actually need, not what some glossy magazine reckons you should have.